 Students can immerse themselves in practice and research projects working with faculty and community partners.
 Collaborative research projects funded by the National Institute on Disability, Independent Living, and Rehabilitation Research, part of the U.S. Department of Health and Human Services, include ADA-PARC and the Community 4All Project.
 The Genesis Health Project is a community-designed, culturally-sensitive initiative to reduce health disparities, obesity and its related health risks and to promote healthy lifestyles among African Americans.
 Opportunities to understand the impact of community violence from public health perspectives continue to result in faculty-student publications in academic journals.
 The Syracuse Lead Study explores how very low levels of lead in children’s blood can affect cardiovascular health throughout life, a multi-year, on-going research project supported by the National Institutes of Health and has an international reputation.

-Providing a field-based learning opportunity is an integral requirement of the MPH curriculum.
-Through this opportunity, students apply global health competencies through direct experience in a global setting, providing cross-cultural experience and understanding of global health policies and practices in the field.
-During the MPH program, students complete a 6-8 week international placement in the summer engaging them in activities that may include health promotion, designing and implementing health education, understanding diversity, and improving health literacy.
+Students complete a 200-hour applied practice experience (APE) in the summer after year 1 or year 2 of study.
+This experience provides students opportunity to demonstrate program competencies in an applied practice setting located in U.S. or international contexts.
+Practice related activities may include health promotion, designing and implementing health education projects, implementing health policies, understanding diversity, and improving health literacy.
 These purposeful opportunities provide students valuable hands-on experience that translates well into future professional roles in global health.
 Faculty and staff advisors have extensive connections in the global health field, which translates into tremendous international networking opportunities for students.

 Students have the opportunity to engage in ongoing research projects in local and global settings.
 Faculty and students adopt an interdisciplinary collaborative research approach that frequently bridges multiple laboratories, centers, and institutions, including the Syracuse University campus, Upstate Medical University’s Research Institutes and Centers and Upstate Medical University faculty, as well as research centers and faculty at SUNY College of Environmental Science and Forestry.